 Potential risks when drinking alcohol on Mounjaro

-- Dehydration and Energy Levels: Alcohol can contribute to dehydration, which may intensify side effects such as dizziness or fatigue.
+- Dehydration and energy levels: Alcohol can contribute to dehydration, which may intensify side effects such as dizziness or fatigue.
 Staying well-hydrated and limiting alcohol intake can help reduce this risk.

 If you choose to drink alcohol while taking Mounjaro, it’s important to do so mindfully.
 While there are no specific drinking guidelines for Mounjaro, the UK Chief Medical Officers recommend no more than 14 units of alcohol per week to keep health risks from alcohol low.
 If you regularly drink up to 14 units a week, it should be spread across three or more days, with several drink-free days and no binge drinking.
 One unit equals 10ml of pure alcohol.
-It’s also important to remember that the risk of developing health problems such as mouth, throat, and breast cancer increases the more you drink on a regular basis.
+It’s also important to remember that the risk of developing health problems such as mouth, throat and breast cancer increases the more you drink on a regular basis.

 Here are some practical tips: